Ethiopia wants WHO to investigate Tedros over Tigray remarks | DW | 14.01.2022

 Northern Ethiopia has been beset by conflict since November 2020, when Prime Minister Abiy Ahmed ordered a military offensive against regional forces in Tigray.

-Fighting between government forces and the fighters from the TPLF has left thousands dead, displaced millions, and hundreds of thousands are living in famine-like conditions with aid to the region-blocked.
+Fighting between government forces and the TPLF has caused thousands of deaths, displaced millions and left hundreds of thousands living in famine-like conditions with aid to the region blocked.

 On Friday, the UN human rights office said at least 108 civilians have reportedly been killed in Tigray this year in airstrikes.
 It warned of possible war crimes.